jarusll/the-logs/index.md

 I haven't been able to get alot of time on my desk.
 I really need a portable solution.
 Once I setup the vps I should be good to go with a ssh client.

 I am looking into how to read man pages efficiently.
+I can write "Your best friends on the CLI".

 I like determinism.
 I will be tinkering with ansible for the coming week.
 The first problem that I want to solve is mirroring my github repos on bitbucket with ansible.
 This will be a good exercize to learn ansible & to solve my problem.

-Testing pushing from vps
+Testing pushing from vps, success.

+I setup ansible successfully.
+Now onto playbooks.

 # 2022-04-13